moiesk/sample-django/README.md

 	4. Click the 'Live App' button in the top right part of the screen

 # Author
-This project was original created by [Kabir Baidhya](https://github.com/kabirbaidhya/django-todoapp).
+This project was originally created by [Kabir Baidhya](https://github.com/kabirbaidhya/django-todoapp).